 When ordering your marker or vase block, be sure that the size conforms to the requirements above.
 If you are having a photo affixed to your marker, you will need to sign a photo waiver form.
 Setting fees must be paid, prior to installation.
 If you are ordering a bronze marker, you must pay for a marker base that is placed under the marker to support it.
-Bronze markers attached to grante bases are acceptable, provided they are within the size requirements.
+Bronze markers attached to granite bases are acceptable, provided they are within the size requirements.
 If you are not sure if you have paid these fees, please call the cemetery and we can confirm this for you.
 Please note: 32"x20" markers are oversized and the setting fee is \$315.00.
 The setting fee for all other markers is \$210.00.
 The Niche Plate setting fee is \$115.00.
 The setting fee for each vase block is \$65.
 A maximum of two vase blocks are allowed on each gravesite where space allows.
-Only one gravesitone/marker is allowed per gravesite.
+Only one gravestone/marker is allowed per gravesite.
 Exceptions require prior approval from the Cemetery Manager.
 CEMENT BORDERS ARE PROHIBITED: Effective May 15, 2015, the Orange County Cemetery District no longer provides or accepts cement borders for markers.
 Only cement borders that have been ordered prior to May 15, 2015 will be accepted.
-In lieu of cement borders, families may order a two-inch faux/etched border for gravesites where space allows the size of the marker to be increased by four inches in width and length.
-No marker feature may be raised higher than 3/8" above the surface of the marker.
-The cemetery is not responsible for marker fading, painted lettering fading, or spalling of markers due to rain or irrigation.
+In lieu of cement borders, families may order a two-inch faux/etched border for gravesites where space allows the size of the marker fading, painted lettering fading, or spalling of markers due to rain or irrigation.